minoritea/go-splittestgen/README.md

 ## Usage

-`go-splittestgen` is parsing output of `go test -list` from stdin(in the usual case, it is piped), generating test commands from the test cases divided by a number, and then printing one of the commands by an index number.
+`go-splittestgen` is parsing output of `go test -list` from stdin(in the usual case, it is piped), dividing test cases into some groups by a number, and then printing a command or commands to execute one of the divided test groups indicated by an index number.

 if you want to run the generated test commands immediately, just pipe them to a shell.